 Small offices don’t need more than 5 Mbps.
 However, if their job involves such tasks that require heavy bandwidth, then, of course, you will need much more than 5 Mbps.
 Having a faster connection is always advantageous.
 It’s useful in case your business is growing.

-If the business uses VOIP phones or cloud services that demand generating data backups regularly, then having a faster bandwidth is highly beneficial.
-When it comes to the types of Internet to choose from, it’s best to settle for cable Internet.
+If the business uses VOIP phones or Cloud RIS services that demand generating data backups regularly, then having a faster bandwidth is highly beneficial.
+When it comes to the types of the Internet to choose from, it’s best to settle for cable Internet.
 It’s widely available in most cities and states.

 Speed Recommendation for Large Companies